 First, let's establish the answer to a key question: What is a surety bond?
 Basically, it's a legally binding three-party contract that guarantees one party's performance or payment of an obligation to another party.
 There are special terms for each of the parties to the surety bond agreement.
 They are:

 - The party required to obtain a surety bond (usually a business or individual)

 - The party that requires the principal to obtain a surety bond (usually a government agency)

 - The neutral third party that provides the financial guarantee (usually an insurance company or specialized surety company)

-When an obligee believes that a principal has broken the law or violated their professional ethics, they can file a surety bond claim against the principal's bond for redress.
+When an obligee believes that a principal has broken the law or violated their professional ethics, they can file a surety bond claim against the principal's bond for recourse.
 The principal is responsible for paying back any money that the surety pays to the obligee for a valid claim.
 For an in-depth explanation of how surety bonds work, see our article on understanding the three-party agreement of surety bonds.

 The Texas Surety Bond Process